 The Masters Degree in Data Centre Leadership and Management is a unique program, which has been designed in collaboration with the industry to advance data centre professionals worldwide.
 No other program offers data centre professionals this high level leadership and management education tailored to the data centre sector.

 The program harnesses CNet’s unique insight into data centre operations and expertise in business leadership and management.
 Topics have been selected on the basis of feedback from the industry and data centre professionals who are themselves involved with delivering the program alongside other hand-picked specialists.
-The program is based around the learners’ professional work in order to ensure that the learning is relevant and can be applied to the workplace.
+The content of the Masters is re-written each year to ensure it reflects the constantly evolving nature of the sector.

 Delivery of the program is through distance learning, meaning that learners can study at times that are convenient to them.
 They can also easily communicate with their tutors and each other wherever they are in the world.